vezzolter/DSA/DataStructures/Stack/Stack.md

 # &#128161; Overview
 The **Stack** stands out as one of the most fundamental abstract data type (ADT) in computer science that serves as a linear collection of elements, which becomes particularly valuable when you need to manage entities (e.g. data, objects, persons, events, tasks) in a last-in-first-out (LIFO) manner.
 It is named this way, because of how it resembles the behavior of adding or removing items from the top of a physical stack.
-This subsection explores the stack ADT not only to enhance comprehension of its concepts, but also to establish a solid foundation for a more complex algorithmic designs and problem-solving strategies.
+This subsection explores stack to establish a solid knowledge of the ideas behind it, as it helps to create elegant and efficient algorithmic designs for all manner of applications.
 <p align="center"><img src="./img/Stack.png"/></p>

----
-**Essential Terminology:**
+## Essential Terminology
 - **Stack** — is a ADT that serves as a linear collection that operates on the LIFO principle.
 - **Top** — is the end of the of a collection at which elements are added and removed.
 - **Bottom** — is the end of the of a collection opposite to the top.